Calendar is a way to display relationships between day, month and year.

 Use of Odd Days

-To know which day will be on a certain date, it is necessary to use a heterogeneous day.
-The beginning of the seventh century is Monday, that is, on 1st January 1st of Monday.
-Therefore, on the first day of Monday and the last day of Sunday, in the 7-day cycle of relation with the seventh century, it is Sunday.
+To know which day will be on a certain date, it is necessary to use an odd day.
+The beginning of the century is Monday, that is the day, on 1st January 1 is Monday.
+Therefore, in the 7-day cycle in relation with century, the first day is Monday and the last day is Sunday.

 Calendar related important facts